 \section{Introduction}

-Balance theory first was introduced by Heider in 1946 is a concept in social psychology \cite{heider1}\cite{heider2}.
-Heider dedicated sign positive (negative) to pairwise interactions with respect to friendship (enmity) relations.
+Balance theory was first introduced by Heider in 1946 as a concept in social psychology \cite{heider1}\cite{heider2}.
+Heider dedicated sign positive (negative) to pairwise interactions for friendship (enmity) relations.
 The theory considers triadic relationships; a group of three persons in which interaction between individuals is friendship or enmity.
-The sign of the product of links shows whether a triadic relationship is in balanced (+1) or unbalanced(frustrated) (-1) states.
+The sign of the product of links shows whether a triadic relationship is balanced $(+1)$ or unbalanced(frustrated) $(-1)$ states.
 The balanced states are defined when all persons are friends or two friends have a common enemy(even numbers of negative links).
 These states are formulated as familiar rules that a friend of a friend will be a friend and an enemy of a friend will be an enemy.
-The essential idea of balance theory is based on reducing the number of frustrated triads which causes tension in a network of relations.
+The essential idea of balance theory is based on reducing the number of unbalanced(frustrated) triads that cause tension in a network of relations.
 A network will be balanced if each triad is balanced \cite{heider2}\cite{faust}.
 Later on, Cartwright and Harary expanded the idea into the graph theory and was termed as structural balance theory \cite{cartwright}.
 In a social network, the evolution of relations is a remarkable issue and each link changes its sign in a way to minimize tension which is a natural trend of human beings.
 The network evolution results in two final states of balance, either \textit{heaven} or \textit{bipolar}, however, Davis \cite{davis} by presenting some theorems goes beyond bipolar and deal with the clustering of incomplete signed graphs into multiple cliques.

-Structural balance theory has a vast application and comprehensive literature in different branches of science including social psychology\cite{heider1,heider2,cartwright}, mathematical sociology\cite{leik}, ecology\cite{saiz}, and studies of international networks \cite{hart,galam,bramson}.
+Structural balance theory has a vast application and comprehensive literature in different branches of science including social psychology \cite{heider1,heider2,cartwright}, mathematical sociology \cite{leik}, ecology \cite{saiz}, and studies of international networks \cite{hart,galam,bramson}.
 A large number of works in physics have looked structural balance through different lenses \cite{singh,altafini,oloomi,amir,sheykhali,hedayatifar,hassanibesheli,saeedian,fereshteh,razieh}.
 Belaza \textit{et al.} proposed a generic Hamiltonian and applied statistical physics to investigate balance theory in political networks \cite{belaza1} then, made an extension of signed networks by introducing inactive links \cite{belaza2}.